starohit/DEV-OPS/readme.md

 ## 3. Which are some of the most popular DevOps tools?

-The most popular DevOps tools include:
+A: The most popular DevOps tools include:
 1. Selenium
 2. Puppet
 3. Chef